 The basic principle of the Chaku Chaku line is very simple.
 The worker moves around the line from process to process and only loads the parts into the machine.
 After loading the part, the worker starts the machine and moves to the next process.
 At the end of the line, the worker starts again from the beginning.

 Yet, as always, there is a bit more detail.

 The system has to be a flow line.
 Chaku Chaku does not really work with a job shop.
 The processes themselves are semi-automated, and the machines can operate on their own once a part is inserted.

 This is due to the cost of automation.
 It is usually a bit complicated to bring a part from the buffer into a well-defined position in the machine.
 On the other hand, it is much easier to simply eject the part from the machine into a much less well-defined position in the next buffer.
 Hence, the Chaku Chaku line has much less complexity than a fully automatic line that includes automatic transport of the material.

-This automatic ejection is actually so common that a Japanese term made it into the lean vocabulary: Hanedashi (はね出し, sticking out) means automatic unloading of machines.
+This automatic ejection is actually so common that a Japanese term made it into the lean vocabulary: Hanedashi (はね出し, to jump; to leap; to spring up) means automatic unloading of machines.